 Reach: Google comes out on top in terms of reach due to its popularity.
 It comes as no surprise that Google has both the highest search volume and the highest reach.
 But it is not the only network worth investing in.

 Cost: Budget is something that is very subjective because this will vary from industry to industry.
 But, one agency reported that their spend on Bing was 20% to 35% less than it would have been on Google Ads.
 Due to Bing’s low search volume, it makes for a less competitive environment making the PPC cheaper, allowing you to make the most out of your money to reach engagement.

 When it comes to SEM it is important to identify the benefits you will get in the different search engines.
-This is not to say you should be using one over the other, as if you want to maximise your reach it is better to use both.
-With what you have just learned you can make sure your campaigns are maximised to set you up for success no matter what!
+This is not to say you should be using one over the other as if you want to maximize your reach it is better to use both.
+With what you have just learned you can make sure your campaigns are maximized to set you up for success no matter what!